-Topic description Animal studies relate to the scientific research on animals, including experiments.
+Animal studies relate to the scientific research on animals, including experiments.
 In certain markets, regulators require animal studies before granting authorization to Syngenta to introduce new products to ensure they are safe to humans and the environment.

+- → GRI: -

-Materiality matrix classification: → Monitored (Business integrity) Frameworks: → GRI: - → SASB: - → UNGC: 8 → SDG: - Management approach As stated in our Syngenta Group Code of Conduct, we use animal studies only when appropriate and aim to develop alternative techniques that replace and reduce the use of animals.
+- → SASB: → UNGC: 8

+- → SDG: -

+As stated in our Syngenta Group Code of Conduct, we use animal studies only when appropriate and aim to develop alternative techniques that replace and reduce the use of animals.

 The Syngenta Animal Welfare Policy sets standards that apply to animal studies carried out by third-party contractors on behalf of Syngenta.
+Syngenta is guided by the 3R principles (Replace-Reduce-Refine) as follows:

+- We use animals only when appropriate

+- We use non-animal alternatives if possible

+- We use the minimum number of animals

+- We use species of the lowest sentience

+- We minimize pain, suffering and distress

-Syngenta is guided by the 3R principles (Replace-Reduce-Refine) as follows: • We use animals only when appropriate • We use non-animal alternatives if possible • We use the minimum number of animals • We use species of the lowest sentience • While in some countries we are required by law to generate in-vivo data for the risk assessment While in some countries we are required by law to generate in-vivo data for the risk assessment of our products, we advocate and work toward replacing in-vivo data with other methods.
-We work with contract research organizations, academic institutions, and national governments, including in the EU, UK, and US, have a long-standing objective to undertake animal studies only when necessary and to invest in initiatives that refine testing, reduce animal testing and help remove animal testing as soon as possible.
+- We generate valid scientific endpoints to inform the risk assessment

+While in some countries we are required by law to generate in-vivo data for the risk assessment of our products, we advocate and work toward replacing in-vivo data with other methods.
+We work with contract research organizations, academic institutions, and national government institutions throughout the world for that purpose.
+Many governments, including in the EU, UK, and US, have a long-standing objective to undertake animal studies only when necessary and to invest in initiatives that refine testing, reduce animal testing and help remove animal testing as soon as possible.
 Syngenta supports and engages with organizations working toward these objectives.

-The Animal Welfare Guidance outlines procedures to comply with the requirements of the policy regarding types of animal work placement GGP targets: × Policies:
+The Animal Welfare Guidance outlines procedures to comply with the requirements of the policy regarding types of animal work placement, approval of facilities and study protocols, and compliance reporting.

+The Syngenta Animal Ethical Review Committee (SAERC) oversees compliance with the Animal Welfare Policy.
+The committee assesses facilities and approves for use those that demonstrate procedures for training and assessing the competence of staff responsible for the care of and procedures conducted on animals.
+All animal studies are documented and reported to the SAERC.

-outlined in the policy.
+Every Syngenta employee involved with conducting or commissioning work using vertebrate animals is accountable to follow the principles outlined in the policy.
 Line management is responsible for ensuring that employees are trained accordingly.

+- → Syngenta Group Code of Conduct, principle 11

+- → Syngenta Animal Welfare Policy

+- → Syngenta Animal Welfare Guidance

 We expect our contract laboratories to have management systems in place that are consistent with our policy and standards regarding the care and use of animals in research and development as well as with national legislation.
 We also expect contract laboratories to have a national certification if such programs are in place in the respective countries.

 We audit contract laboratories to monitor compliance and ensure they consistently apply these standards.
 The SAERC is responsible for assessing audit findings, recommending remediation measures, monitoring implementation, and reporting on progress.

-Key performance indicators We report on the number of contract laboratories, which underwent a management system audit, and the non-compliances found.
+We report on the number of contract laboratories, which underwent a management system audit, and the non-compliances found.
 Audits are performed based on an agreed audit plan and last up to three days.

-Reporting bo suppy chain External ass → Indepen report Basis of Pre own operations bos surance: ✓ dent assurar nstream NCE Reporting period October 1 - September 30 (unless stated otherwise) 2022 2021 2020 Animal testing compliance Management aveters audite performed in contract laboratories 5 6 8 Management system audits performed in contract laboratories Management system non-compliances found 0 0
+Reporting period October 1 - September 30 (unless stated otherwise) 2022 2021 2020 Animal testing compliance Management system audits performed in contract laboratories 5 6 8 Management system non-compliances found 0 0 0